The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 5pt {\bf Main Theorem:} {\em Let $k_0$ be an infinite perfect field of characteristic $\neq \ell$, and let $\Vc$ be a ``sufficiently large'' category of normal geometrically-integral $k_0$-varieties.
 Then the canonical map

 is an isomorphism. } 5pt

 We will define precisely what we mean by ``sufficiently large'' in \S\ref{subsection: intro / main-result-connected}, where the precise assumption/terminology is that $\Vc$ should be ``$5$-connected.''
-However, we note here that both the full category of all normal geometrically-integral $k_0$-varieties and the full category of smooth quasi-projective $k_0$-varieties are ``sufficiently large'' in this sense.
+However, we note here that both the full category of all normal geometrically-integral $k_0$-varieties, and the full category of geometrically-integral smooth quasi-projective $k_0$-varieties, are ``sufficiently large'' in this sense.
+The above Main Theorem is proved for such $5$-connected categories in Theorem \ref{maintheorem: intro / main-result / iom-main-connected}.
+In fact, our approach is \emph{birational}, and we obtain the above Main Theorem for \emph{many more} categories $\Vc$.
+The following is a concrete example which follows directly from Theorem \ref{maintheorem: intro / main-result / iom-main-opens}. \begin{example} Let $(H_i)_i$ be a cofinal system of (possibly non-integral) $\Q$-hypersurfaces in $\Pbb_\Q^5$, and put $U_i := \Pbb_\Q^5 \smallsetminus H_i$.
+For each $t \in \Q(\Pbb_\Q^5) \smallsetminus \Q$ and $U_i$ sufficiently small, let $p_t : U_i \rightarrow \Gbb_m$ be the dominant morphism corresponding to $t$.
+Let $\Vc$ be the category whose objects are $\{U_i\}_i \cup \{\Gbb_m\}$, and whose morphisms are the inclusions among the $U_i$, the identity on $\Gbb_m$, and the various $p_t : U_i \rightarrow \Gbb_m$ above.
+Then the canonical map